asmusz-adobe/Python3-AdobeSignRestV5/README.md

 Before using this you should have:
 * Adobe Sign [developers account](https://acrobat.adobe.com/us/en/why-adobe/developer-form.html)
-* Access token from oAuth process or "integration key"
+* Access token from oAuth process or [integration key](https://helpx.adobe.com/sign/kb/how-to-create-an-integration-key.html)